sonata-api/sonata-api/packages/http/README.md

 ## Introduction

 This package implements a micro web server built on top of `node:http`.
-The server features runtime validation through Contracts, route grouping, and middlewares.
+The server features runtime validation of input data, route grouping, and middlewares.

 ## Usage